 - Re-subscribing on a different email and ending up with two paid accounts.

-- Cancelling and re-subscribing in the same session — this can double-charge for one month.
+- Cancelling and re-subscribing in the same session before the cancellation settles, which can double-charge for one month.

-- Paying via in-app on mobile when you mostly use the web, then forgetting which identity owns the seat.
+- Paying via in-app on mobile when you mostly use the web, then losing track of which identity owns the seat.

 - Ignoring the dunning email because it looks like a phishing template.